saverchenkov/darwin-godel-adk/PRD.md

     -   Alternatively, a reload triggers a fresh re-planning by the (newly loaded) `PlannerAgent` using the latest [`knowledge.md`](knowledge.md).
 This is the simpler default assumption.
 If a more persistent state for the *current plan* across reloads is ever required (i.e., resuming an interrupted plan rather than starting anew), this would necessitate significant enhancements to the state saving and re-injection mechanisms described above and is considered a complex future extension.

 ### 4.8 Agent Archive Management
-- **Structure:** The Agent Archive will be a directory where each subdirectory represents a unique agent variant, named with a version or ID number.
-Each subdirectory will contain a complete, executable copy of [`system_agents.py`](system_agents.py) for that variant.
+- **Structure:** The Agent Archive is managed directly within the Git repository.
+There is no separate directory structure for the archive.
-- **Versioning:** The entire archive directory will be managed by Git.
-The Main Orchestrator will commit new agent versions to the repository.
+- **Versioning:** Each version of the agent is captured as a Git commit.
+The Main Orchestrator commits changes to [`system_agents.py`](system_agents.py) and [`knowledge.md`](knowledge.md) after successful modifications.
+Git tags are used to mark significant versions, such as stable milestones or successful evolutionary steps, creating a clear and robust version history.
-- **Metadata:** Each agent's subdirectory will contain a `metadata.json` file storing its performance score, its parent agent's ID, and the generation it belongs to.
+- **Metadata:** Performance scores and other relevant metadata are not stored in separate files but can be inferred from the commit history and the contents of [`knowledge.md`](knowledge.md) at each tagged version.

 ### 4.9 Parent Selection and Evaluation
-- **Parent Selection:** The Child Process will implement the parent selection logic.
-It will read the metadata from all agents in the archive and apply the selection strategy defined in [`knowledge.md`](knowledge.md) to choose a parent.
+- **Parent Selection:** The **Main Orchestrator** implements the parent selection logic.
+It lists all agent archive tags from Git, parses metadata (like performance scores) from tag messages, and applies the selection strategy defined in [`knowledge.md`](knowledge.md) to choose a parent.
-- **Evaluation:** After a new child agent is generated, the Child Process will be responsible for running it against the benchmark, scoring its performance, and creating its new entry in the Agent Archive.
+- **Evaluation:** After a new child agent is generated, the **Child Process** is responsible for running it against the benchmark and scoring its performance.
+The outcome is reported back to the Main Orchestrator, which then commits and tags the new version, adding it to the Agent Archive.

 ## 5. Knowledge Management (knowledge.md)